Optimal integrability threshold for Gibbs measures associated with focusing NLS on the torus: Introduction

+Subsequently, a more analytic proof due to Bourgain appeared in \cite{BO94}, establishing normalizability of the focusing Gibbs measure (i.e.~$Z_{p, K} < \infty$) for (i) $2 < p < 6$ and any $K > 0$ and for (ii) $p = 6$ and sufficiently small $K > 0$.
+His argument combines basic estimates for Gaussian vectors with the Sobolev embedding to identify the tail behavior of the random variable $\int_\T |u|^p\,\ds x$, subject to the condition $\|u\|_{L^2(\T)}\le K$.
+It also applies to the case $p=6$, but shows only that $Z_{6,K}<\infty$ for sufficiently small $K>0$.

-Our proof is closer in spirit to Bourgain's, since it uses the series representations \eqref{eqn: bloop} and \eqref{eqn: bloop2} of the Brownian loops, as opposed to the path space approach taken in \cite{LRS}.
-In the next section, we review Bourgain's argument and point out that in this approach, closing the gap between small $K$ and the optimalthreshold seems difficult.
-We then present our proofs of the direct implication of Theorems 1 and 2 in the subsequent sections.
-As in \cite{LRS}, the idea is to make rigorous the computation suggested by \eqref{eqn: functional} by finite dimensional approximation.
+As the first main result in this paper, we obtain the optimal threshold when $p = 6$ claimed in Theorem~\ref{THM:LRS}\,(ii) by proving $Z_{6,K}<\infty$ for any $K < \|Q\|_{L^2(\R)}$.
+In particular, our argument resolves the issue in \cite{LRS} mentioned above.
+Our proof is closer in spirit to Bourgain's, since it uses the series representation \eqref{bloop} of the Brownian loop, as opposed to the path space approach taken in \cite{LRS}.
+In Section \ref{SEC:Bourgain}, we go over Bourgain's argument and point out that, in this approach, closing the gap between small $K$ and the optimal threshold seems difficult.
+We then present our proof of the direct implication of Theorem~\ref{THM:LRS}\,(ii) in Subsection \ref{SUBSEC:1d}.
+As in~\cite{LRS}, the idea is to make rigorous the computation suggested by \eqref{Z2} by a finite dimensional approximation.